 Through upcycling, you not only save important resources but also inspire others to explore creative solutions for old textiles.

-More and more companies are advertising "compostable" or "Cradle to Cradle®" certified products.
-But what does that really mean?
+More and more companies advertise "compostable" or "fully circular" products.
+But what does that actually mean?

-Cradle to Cradle® (C2C) certified products consist exclusively of harmless ingredients and can be returned to a biological (compostable) or technical (recyclable) cycle at the end of their life cycle.
+The idea behind it: products made exclusively from harmless ingredients that can be returned to a biological (compostable) or technical (recyclable) cycle at the end of their life cycle.

 But is composting the best solution?
 Not entirely.
 Compostable textiles often end up in industrial composting facilities and require many resources to be newly produced.
-Therefore, we see a great advantage in continuing to use or recycle old textiles for as long as possible – this way, fewer resources are lost.
+Therefore, we see a great advantage in continuing to use or recycle old textiles for as long as possible, so that fewer resources are lost.

 This is our latest innovation for true circular economy: You can return your worn erlich favorite pieces to us after use, so they can be reused or recycled into new, high-quality products.